merlab-uw/Klone/readme.md

-## MERLab node on Klone
+## MERLab node on Klone (and Lolo archive)

-This repository contains useful information and tutorials related to MERlabs's node on the UW Supercomputer (Klone).
+This repository contains useful information and tutorials related to MERlabs's node on the UW Supercomputer (Klone) and the Lolo archive.
 This information is stored in the following markdown files:

 1. [HowToUseKlone.md](HowToUseKlone.md)